Nowadays everyone seems to have a blog and it’s not as easy to get your content seen by others, especially by your ideal audience as it used to be.

 PERSONAL ACCOUNT VS BUSINESS ACCOUNT

-On Pinterest, you can have a personal and a business account.
+On Pinterest, you can have a personal and business account.

 You can also convert your existing personal account into a business account if you like to.